MetPX/sarracenia/doc/sr_report.1.rst

 When no **exchange** setting is given, for standard users (sources, and subscribers), the default exchange will be the user's own logging exchange, that is an exchange that begins with *xl_* to which the broker username is appended.
-For administrative users, the default exchange is the system-wide logging exchange, named xlog.
+For administrative users, the default exchange is the system-wide logging exchange, named xreport.

 DELIVERY SPECIFICATIONS